 Hours Required

-In Vermont, you can choose between a dedicated school for esthetics, or a beauty school which offers an esthetic certificate.
+In Vermont, you can choose between a dedicated school for esthetics or a beauty school that offers an esthetic certificate.
 In both cases, you’re required to have logged a total of 600 hours of coursework and training.
-If you specialize you may be looking at up to 1,200 of spa therapy training.
+If you specialize, you may be looking at up to 1,200 of spa therapy training.
 Depending on the course, school and specialization, your education will include practice in facials, eyebrow arching, makeup techniques, and exfoliation and mask therapy.

 Once you’ve logged 200 hours of study, you can choose to complete 800-1,200 hours of an apprenticeship program.
-This approach is designed to help you get the same practical experience you’ll get in a course, but fits easier into a schedule, and may also allow you to get paid while you finish.
-For help finding a school try your ZIP in the form below:
+This approach is designed to help you get the same practical experience you’ll get in a course but fits easier into a schedule and may also allow you to get paid while you finish.
+For help finding a school close by, try your ZIP in the form below:

 Exam and License